|Ulysses dropped off these tangerines. Tom will eat them when they ripen.|

 |There are numerous one-way streets in town.|

-The cruise line provides a waterproof parka for all guests and also boots all is which is sized upon boarding the ship.
+The cruise line provides a waterproof parka for all guests and boots sized upon boarding the ship.
 We can keep the parkas but return the boots at the end of the cruise.

 We’ve decided to ship all the cold weather clothing back to our mailing service while we’re in Buenos Aires.
-They’ll hold these items in our large box until such time as we embark upon some adventures to the Arctic or other cold climates in years to come.
+They’ll hold these items in our large box until we embark upon some adventures to the Arctic or other cold climates in years to come.

-Tom never wore long underwear when working outdoors on the railroad for over 42 years even when temperatures were as low as forty degrees below zero.
-He stayed comfortable with jeans on the bottom and sweatshirts and jacket on the top.
+Tom never wore long underwear when working outdoors on the railroad for over 42 years, even when temperatures were as low as forty degrees below zero.
+Instead, he stayed comfortable with jeans on the bottom and sweatshirts and a jacket on the top.
 After all, we’re from Minnesota and know how to dress appropriately for cold weather.

 As we walked through the park on a cloudy day.

-The coldest periods in Antarctica will be the Zodiac boat rides out to the islands and ice floes due to the added windchill factor from the fast-moving boats.
-Once we’re situated, we should be comfortable when the temperature is typically in the “freezing” range but not much less, based on the islands we’ll be visiting.
+The coldest periods in Antarctica will be the Zodiac boat rides out to the islands and ice floes due to the added wind chill factor from the fast-moving boats.
+However, once we’re situated, we should be comfortable when the temperature is typically in the “freezing” range, but not much less, based on the islands we’ll be visiting.
 (We’ve looked up each stop along to way to confirm this fact).

 Over the past few days, I finally got to work making my purchases.
-The only pair of women’s tall waterproof pants in my size (considering the bulk of the yoga pants underneath) was at Eddie Bauer at a cost of US $179 (CRC 102,853), much more than I wanted to spend.
+Unfortunately, the only pair of women’s tall waterproof pants in my size (considering the bulk of the yoga pants underneath) was at Eddie Bauer at the cost of US $179 (CRC 102,853), much more than I wanted to spend.

 |Grafitti on a wall on the way to town.|

-For the remainder of my items, I made most of my purchases at Amazon (here on our site at this link) with a few brand new labeled items on eBay.
-Besides the cost of the pants, I spent an additional US $250 (CRC 143,650) for a grand total of US $429 (CRC 246,504).
+For the remainder of my items, I made most of my purchases at Amazon (here on our site at this link) with a few brand-new labeled items on eBay.
+So, besides the cost of the pants, I spent an additional US $250 (CRC 143,650) for a total of US $429 (CRC 246,504).

 |More graffiti on the wall.|

-Today, as I write this, Tom is clicking away on his computer and just purchased two much-needed dress shirts for the upcoming cruises.
-Once I’m done here I’ll get to work with him to help him find his remaining items.
+Today, as I write this, Tom clicks away on his computer and just purchased two much-needed dress shirts for the upcoming cruises.
+Once I’m done here, I’ll get to work with him to help him find his remaining items.